Wilts, Somerset and Weymouth Railway: Branch connections

 From the completion of the core network in 1857, a number of independent branches and other lines made connection.

 The first was the Bridport Railway, a branch line from Maiden Newton to Bridport, which opened 12 November 1857.
 Bridport was an important town, and had been on a number of projected main lines, but none of those came to being, and the town had to content itself with a branch line connection.
 The branch was worked by the GWR.

 The following year Shepton Mallet gained its railway connection: the East Somerset Railway opened its line from Witham on 9 November 1858.
 This was extended to Wells on 1 March 1862.
 Eventually this branch was able to connect through to Yatton at the beginning of 1878.

-The original Act authorising the Wilts, Somerset and Weymouth Railway had included powers to connect to the harbour at Weymouth, but any such branch extension was forgotten.
+The Wilts, Somerset and Weymouth Railway (Amendment) Act 1846 (9 & 10 Vict. c. cccxiii) had included powers to connect to the harbour at Weymouth, but any such branch extension was forgotten.
 A local company, the Weymouth and Portland Railway was authorised to build a branch onto the Isle of Portland, with a street tramway from Weymouth station to the Channel Islands quay.
 The line was opened on 18 October 1865; locomotives were prohibited on the tramway to the quay, and horse traction was used; the line was leased jointly to the LSWR and the GWR.

 The standard-gauge Salisbury and Yeovil Railway opened to Yeovil on 1 June 1860; although this was an independent company, the line was part of the LSWR's strategy of reaching the West of England, and on 19 July 1860 the LSWR continuation from Yeovil towards Exeter opened.
 The GWR built a branch from near their Yeovil station to a goods exchange station at Clifton Maybank, near the LSWR Yeovil Junction station.
 The exchange station, called Clifton Maybank, was needed because of the gauge difference: goods had to be shifted from wagons of one gauge to wagons of the other.
 It opened on 13 June 1864.